BagToad/arc-log-collection-scripts/README.md

 # ARC Log Collection Scripts

-ARC Log Collection Scripts is a collection of Shell scripts to dump diagnostic information and logs from your ARC deployment.
+ARC Log Collection Scripts is a collection of Shell scripts to dump diagnostic information and logs from your [Actions Runner Controller](https://github.com/actions/actions-runner-controller) deployment.

 - [`bundle.sh`](bundle.sh) collects logs from the ARC components and runner pods.
 - [`runner-monitor.sh`](runner-monitor.sh) monitors and collects logs from the runner pods until the monitor script is killed.